Arihant-Singh-Rana/IntroCard_By_Conditional_Rendering/README.md

-# Introduction Card React Component
+# Introduction Card React Component With Conditional Rendering

 This React component, named `IntroCard`, is designed to display information about individuals based on a provided name input.
 It utilizes a predefined dataset of notable figures and searches for a match based on the input name.
 If a match is found, it generates an introduction card with details such as profile image, name, age, phone number, and profession.